Dikshakapse/BCCD-Detection/README.md

 python app.py
 Access the App:

-Open the URL shown in the terminal (usually http://127.0.0.1:7860) in your browser.
+Open the URL shown in the terminal in your browser.

 Technologies Used
 YOLOv10